Edgar-Romero87/data-structures-and-algorithms/401-codeChallenges/insertion-sort/blog.md

 A more understandable visualization can be like the follow:

-- For this example we will start with an unsorted array, we began with index 0 being our temp variable which we will compare to the rest of the numbers in the array to see if they ar sorted correctly.
+- For this example we will start with an unsorted array, we began with index 0 being our temp variable which we will compare to the rest of the numbers in the array to see if they are sorted correctly.

 ![Array](assets/first.png)